 Approach B: Small pieces every sprint

-This is our preference in ScrumDesk which we found the most valuable in 10 years of the product development.
-Every sprint, me as the product owner, decides which technology debts will be solved.
+This is our preference in ScrumDesk which we found the most valuable in 10 years of product development.
+Every sprint, I as the product owner, decide which technology debts will be solved.
 I try to invest 20-30% of an effort into it.

-ScrumDesk project management tool provides possibility to set requirement type, color and even definition of done for technical requirements.
+ScrumDesk project management tool provides the possibility to set requirement type, color, and even definition of done for technical requirements.
 Further analysis can be done with Microsoft Excel. where data can be exported to.

-The DevOps team suggests topics in release plannings and in every sprint pre-planning sessions.
+The DevOps team suggests topics in release plannings and in every sprint pre-planning session.
 No items are added suddenly into the current sprint.
 Tech debts fixes are always planned.

 They have to bring business impact/value for every item.
 It is not just We want to play a little bit with tex!

 Sometimes is such value cost savings in hosting, or support, or just operational performance and load.
 Sometimes it is about the extensibility and flexibility of the development of future features.
 As we have the roadmap, we know what makes sense.